NEW ETHICS CITATION SYSTEM

 Ethics Citation System for Code of Ethics and Lockbox Violations

 To uphold professionalism in our industry, the Chicago Association of REALTORS® Board of Directors adopted an Ethics Citation System to improve the process, and help protect buyers and sellers.
 Chicago REALTORS® facing ethics citations now will have the opportunity to save time and money by opting into this expedited system.
 The new system took effect on Jan.
-1, 2015 and was revised as of June 1, 2017.
+1, 2015.

 How the Ethics Citation System Works

-- A REALTOR® or member of the public can file a complaint against a Chicago REALTOR®.
+- A REALTOR® or member of the public can file a citation against a Chicago REALTOR®.
 The citation must allege a violation in accordance with our Citation Violation Schedule.
 An Ethics Citation complaint can be filed anonymously.

 - CAR’s Citation Panel will meet to review the complaint.

 - If the Citation Panel determines that based on the information provided, there is enough to support a violation of the Code of Ethics, it will fine the REALTOR® based on the Citation Violation Schedule.

 - The REALTOR® has 30 days to pay the fine or request a hearing.
 If a hearing is requested, the complaint will proceed to the Code of Ethics hearing process.

 - If payment isn’t submitted within the time-frame allotted for the specific violation, CAR membership privileges will be revoked – including MLS access.

 Why Use the Ethics Citation System?

 For Complainants: The Ethics Citation System enables C.A.R. to more quickly discipline unethical conduct.
 Under the program, a complaint can be filed anonymously.
 The program is limited to certain Code of Ethics Articles (See schedule below).